JohnLeber/3DMM-Face-Sample/README.md

 ## Discussion

 The first step in creating a 3DMM of a human face is to obtain a large number of 3D scans of faces.
 In the case of the [2009 Basel model](https://faces.dmi.unibas.ch/bfm/index.php?nav=1-0&id=basel_face_model), 100 male faces and 100 females faces were used.
-These are then converted into 3D meshes (consisting of vertices and indexes).
+These scans are then converted into 3D meshes.
 Once acquired, each mesh is represented as a series of shape vectors:

 <img src="https://render.githubusercontent.com/render/math?math={S^0,%20S^1%20%20%20...%20%20%20S^{m-1} }">